Teeko19/sefem/src/_events/2023/i-giovedì-di-gian-e-michy-letture-in-biblioteca.md

 ---
 layout: event
-title: I Giovedì di Gian e Michy - Letture in biblioteca
+title: I Giovedì di Gian e Michy - Letture in Biblioteca
 starts_at: 2023-11-09T17:30:00
 ends_at: ""
 all_day: false